mukoedo1993/CPP_advanced/effective_modern_CPP/item17/README.txt

 isn't proper way to move an object, there's no reason to expect that memberwise copy is the proper way to copy it.

 neither user-defined copy operations, move operations nor destructors definitions allowed for the synthesized move operations.

+Widget.cpp : the relation between template assignment operator/constructors with big-fives.
+Base.cc: how importance the default and other keywords work.